gf-eaton/procedures/codesys/status.md

 ## Week : 2023-10-08 to 2023-10-13

 ### Open
- - [ ] Phase 2a) DEV/EXP : state machine simulation : goal is to benchmark the PLC in a pseudo-real scenario with changing states (initiated)
+ - [x] Phase 2a) DEV/EXP : state machine simulation : goal is to benchmark the PLC in a pseudo-real scenario with changing states (initiated)
- - [ ] Phase 2b) DEV/EXP : dynamic config state/transition at runtime.
+ - [x] Phase 2b) DEV/EXP : dynamic config state/transition at runtime.
 Reload of config without build/rebuild (initiated)
  - [ ] Phase 3) codesys migration, need some clarifications (blocked)
  - [ ] Test : Integrated testing initiated (initiated)

+### Known Issues
+ - [ ] a bug exist in the sync mapping tool (plc to smp now)
+     - we need to ask EAS the PUB/SUB .par file

 ---